mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"RestrictPublicChannelDeletion": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |
 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Enable private group creation for
+Enable private channel creation for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Restrict the permission level required to create private groups.
+Restrict the permission level required to create private channels.

-**All team members**: Allow all team members to create private groups.
+**All team members**: Allow all team members to create private channels.

-**Team Admins and System Admins**: Restrict creating private groups to Team Admins and System Admins.
+**Team Admins and System Admins**: Restrict creating private channels to Team Admins and System Admins.

-**System Admins**: Restrict creating private groups to System Admins.
+**System Admins**: Restrict creating private channels to System Admins.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelCreation": "all"`` with options ``all``, ``team_admin`` and ``system_admin`` for above settings respectively.   |
 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Enable private group renaming for
+Enable private channel renaming for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Restrict the permission level required to rename and set the header or purpose for private groups.
+Restrict the permission level required to rename and set the header or purpose for private channels.

-**All channel members**: Allow all group members to rename private groups.
+**All channel members**: Allow all channel members to rename private channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict renaming private groups to Channel Admins, Team Admins, and System Admins that are members of the group.
+**Channel Admins, Team Admins, and System Admins**: Restrict renaming private channels to Channel Admins, Team Admins, and System Admins that are members of the private channel.

-**Team Admins and System Admins**: Restrict renaming private groups to Team Admins and System Admins that are members of the group.
+**Team Admins and System Admins**: Restrict renaming private channels to Team Admins and System Admins that are members of the private channel.

-**System Admins**: Restrict renaming private groups to System Admins that are members of the group.
+**System Admins**: Restrict renaming private channels to System Admins that are members of the private channel.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelManagement": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Enable private group deletion for
+Enable private channel deletion for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Restrict the permission level required to delete private groups.
-Deleted groups can be recovered from the database using a `command line tool <https://docs.mattermost.com/administration/command-line-tools.html>`_.
-The last member of a private group has the ability to delete the group regardless of their permission level.
+Restrict the permission level required to delete private channels.
+Deleted channels can be recovered from the database using a `command line tool <https://docs.mattermost.com/administration/command-line-tools.html>`_.
+The last member of a private channel has the ability to delete the channel regardless of their permission level.

-**All channel members**: Allow all group members to delete private groups.
+**All channel members**: Allow all channel members to delete private channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict deleting private groups to Channel Admins, Team Admins, and System Admins that are members of the group.
+**Channel Admins, Team Admins, and System Admins**: Restrict deleting private channels to Channel Admins, Team Admins, and System Admins that are members of the private channel.

-**Team Admins and System Admins**: Restrict deleting private groups to Team Admins and System Admins that are members of the group.
+**Team Admins and System Admins**: Restrict deleting private channels to Team Admins and System Admins that are members of the private channel.

-**System Admins**: Restrict deleting private groups to System Admins that are members of the group.
+**System Admins**: Restrict deleting private channels to System Admins that are members of the private channel.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelDeletion": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |